Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypotrophy is an alimentary-dependent condition caused by a predominant protein and / or energy starvation of sufficient duration and / or intensity.
-Protein-energy deficiency manifests itself as a complex disturbance of homeostasis in the form of changes in basic metabolic processes, water-electrolyte imbalance, changes in body composition, disorders of nervous regulation, endocrine imbalance, suppression of the immune system, gastrointestinal dysfunction and other organs and their systems.
+Hypotrophy is an alimentary-dependent condition caused by predominant protein and/or energy starvation of sufficient duration and/or intensity.
+Protein-energy deficiency manifests itself as a complex disorder of homeostasis in the form of changes in the main metabolic processes, water-electrolyte imbalance, changes in body composition, disturbances in nervous regulation, endocrine imbalance, suppression of the immune system, dysfunction of the gastrointestinal tract and other organs and their systems.

-The effect of hypotrophy on an actively growing and developing children's organism is particularly unfavorable.
+The impact of hypotrophy on an actively growing and developing child's body is especially unfavorable.
 Hypotrophy causes a significant delay in the child's physical and neuropsychic development, resulting in disturbances in immunological reactivity and tolerance to food.

-Hypotrophy has the following synonyms: protein-energy deficiency, degeneration of the type of hypotrophy, malnutrition syndrome, malnutrition syndrome, hypostature, malnutrition.
+Hypotrophy has the following synonyms: protein-energy deficiency, dystrophy type of hypotrophy, malnutrition syndrome, malnutrition syndrome, hypostatura, malnutrition.

-The malnutrition syndrome is a universal concept reflecting the processes occurring in the body with the deficit of any of the essential nutrients (proteins and other energy sources, vitamins, macro- and microelements).
-Malnutrition may be primary, due to inadequate nutrient intake, and secondary, associated with impaired intake, assimilation or metabolism of nutrients due to illness or injury.
-The narrower concept of "protein-energy deficiency" reflects changes in the body associated with a deficit of predominantly protein and / or another energy substrate.
+Malnutrition syndrome is a universal concept that reflects the processes occurring in the body with a deficiency of any of the essential nutrients (proteins and other energy sources, vitamins, macro- and microelements).
+Malnutrition can be primary, caused by inadequate intake of nutrients, and secondary, associated with impaired intake, assimilation or metabolism of nutrients due to disease or injury.
+The narrower concept of "protein-energy malnutrition" reflects changes in the body associated with a deficiency primarily of protein and/or another energy substrate.

 ICD-10 codes

-In the ICD-10, Protein-energy deficiency is included in Class IV "Diseases of the endocrine system, eating disorders and metabolic disorders."
+In ICD-10, protein-energy malnutrition is included in class IV “Diseases of the endocrine system, nutritional disorders and metabolic disorders”.

 - E40.
 Kwashiorkor.